 Sorry, again, people who haven’t read the books.
 Bungie threw in a titan of a character whose appearance in the games was long overdue, but didn’t do see fit to articulate who she is or why she’s important.

 She shows particular favour to Jorge.
 Why?
 If you’d read the books, you’d know it’s because she’s the mind behind the Spartan-II program and was looked at by the candidates (who were conscripted at the age of six) as a mother figure.

 That is never acknowledge or hinted at.
 In fact, to this day, I still see people who misinterpret Jorge’s pronunciation of “ma’am” when they meet at the end of the first SWORD Base mission to be him calling her “mum”.
 And there’s nothing in the game to actually contradict that, to point to and say “um… no, this is where Halsey’s role is defined.”

-You gotta read the book for actual context here, rather than context-by-osmosis from fan discussion about Halsey.
+You gotta read the book for actual context here, rather than rely on context-by-osmosis from fan discussion about Halsey.

 As it turns out, prior to being killed, Professor Laszlo Sorvad made a “latchkey” discovery about an artefact underneath SWORD Base – a Forerunner vessel.

 There’s no indication that they ever knew a thing about Forerunners, that they even existed at all, beforehand – so the sudden revelation that there’s this ancient race of aliens with super advanced technology that has been on this planet the whole time and could ultimately change the course of the war (somehow)… it means nothing to them.